 - Photos from the business – any photos that are posted on Google My Business will also appear on Google Search, and are another way of improving the visibility of your business to your audience

 Read more in our blog on how to optimise your Google My Business site.

-While it may be true that some of the larger social media management platforms such as Hootsuite may not support Google My Business at the moment, there are other smaller management platforms out there such as Publer, Sendible and Social Report which can fulfil marketers’ demands for scheduling posts on Google My Business.
+While it may be true that some of the larger social media management platforms such as Hootsuite may not support Google My Business at the moment, there are other smaller management platforms out there such as Publer, Sendible, and Social Report which can fulfill marketers’ demands for scheduling posts on Google My Business.

 By embracing everything that the platform has to offer, such as publishing posts, verifying a business, managing reviews from customers, adding key information and photos, and much more, users really can make the most of Google My Business for their company in the post-Google+ era.

 For assistance in managing your Google My Business page and other social media accounts, please contact our expert team on 01903 530787 or email Lara.